Distribution function (physics): Formula

 where N is the total number of particles and n is the number density of particles – the number of particles per unit volume, or the density divided by the mass of individual particles.

 A distribution function may be specialised with respect to a particular set of dimensions.
 E.g. take the quantum mechanical six-dimensional phase space, $f(x,y,z;p_x,p_y,p_z)$ and multiply by the total space volume, to give the momentum distribution, i.e. the number of particles in the momentum phase space having approximately the momentum $(p_x,p_y,p_z)$.

 Particle distribution functions are often used in plasma physics to describe wave–particle interactions and velocity-space instabilities.
 Distribution functions are also used in fluid mechanics, statistical mechanics and nuclear physics.

+Maxwellian distribution

 The basic distribution function uses the Boltzmann constant $k$ and temperature $T$ with the number density to modify the normal distribution: